By: Noah nelsen – Iowa History Center Scholar

 February 17, 2020

 Mary Berry Hall served as the dormitory for female students for nearly 75 years before female housing was moved to Kresge Residential Hall in 1967.
-Since then, Mary Berry Hall has been the residence for the English, History, Philosophy, Political Science, Psychology, Religion and World Language Departments.
-As a result, a variety of courses are conducted on the first two floors of the building.
+Since then, Mary Berry Hall has been the residence for English, History, Philosophy, Political Science, Psychology, Religion, and World Language Departments.
+As a result, a variety of courses are conducted on the first floor of the building.
 The three floors of Mary Berry also feature a variety of offices for professors of the previously listed departments.
 Each department is divided into a separate wing in Mary Berry making it easier for professors to collaborate.

 In addition to the offices and classrooms, Mary Berry Hall is home to a number of programs.
 The Farnham Art Gallery resides on the third floor.
-The Farnham Art Gallery displays a variety of work, ranging from art of Simpson students to travelling exhibits.
+The Farnham Art Gallery displays a variety of work, ranging from the art of Simpson students to traveling exhibits.
 The first floor of Mary Berry Hall is the home of the Iowa History Center.
 The Iowa History Center is a program centered on the understanding and promotion of the history of Iowa.
-This program extends beyond Simpson and provides opportunities for students and the general public state wide.
+This program extends beyond Simpson and provides opportunities for students and the general public statewide.